 The Company completed a review of its contingent liability at December 1, 2010 and November 30, 2011 and concluded that under IFRS it met the recognition principal.
-As a result, the Company has recorded additional Part XII.6 tax and interest payable of \$85,771 as at December 1, 2010 (February 18, 2011: \$88,896; November 30, 2011: \$90,060) for the amounts previously contested under Canadian GAAP.
-The Company recorded additional Part XII.6 tax and interest expense of \$4,289 for the year ended November 30, 2011 and \$3,125 for the three month period ended February 28, 2011.
+As a result, the Company has recorded additional Part XII.6 tax and interest payable of \$85,771 as at December 1, 2010 and \$90,060 as at November 30, 2011 for the amounts previously contested under Canadian GAAP.
+The Company recorded additional Part XII.6 tax and interest expense of \$4,289 for the year ended November 30, 2011.

-e) Share-based Compensation
+iii.
+Share-based Compensation

 The Company applied IFRS 2, share-based compensation on all share-based payments.
-Under pre-changover Candian GAAP, the company valued each grant using the Black-Scholes option pricing model and amortized that total cover over the vesting period.
+Under prechangeover Canadian GAAP, the company valued each grant using the Black-Scholes option pricing model and amortized that total cover over the vesting period.
 Per IFRS 2, the Company has adjusted its policy and is accounting for each vesting period as a separate grant, which resulted in changing the timing of recognition for share-based compensation.
-The adjustment recorded in contributed surplus for share-based compensation have been increased by \$27,825 as at December 1, 2010 (February 28, 2011: \$25,350; November 30, 2011: \$17,887).
-The adjustment to share-based compensation for the three months ended February 28, 2011 was decreased by \$2,489 and for the year ended November 30, 2011 was a decrease of \$9,958.
+The adjustment recorded in contributed surplus for share-based compensation has been increased by \$27,825 as at December 1, 2010 and \$17,887 as at November 30, 2011.The adjustment to share-based compensation for the three months ended February 28, 2011 was decreased by \$2,489 and for the year ended November 30, 2011 was a decrease of \$9,958.

-f) Premium on flow-through shares
+iv.
+Premium on flow-through shares